 The editorial board of the Arizona Republic, the state's largest paper, said some residents "waited in line more than five hours to vote in an election with high stakes for their country."

-The board noted that Pima County, Arizona had 130 sites, more than twice as many as Maricopa County, for one-quarter as many voters.
+that Pima County, Arizona had 130 sites, more than twice as many as Maricopa County, for one-quarter as many voters.

 "That led to ease of voting in the southern part of our state, and disaster in urban Phoenix," they wrote.